tsing/form-validation-problem/README.md

 - Testing
 - Tooling

+My consideration about this problem:

+* The form validation problem is a classic problem for frontend developer, I read the requirements carefully and thought how I would solve it in my mind.
+* I added webpack and babel to the codebase in order to setup a comfort dev environment.
+* Then I translate the form validation requirements into a `rules` object in `src/main.js` which make the requirements easy to understand and extensible.
+* And then I add logic in onsubmit function to build form vaule and apply the rules to it.
+* I think the code in `src/main.js` is very straightforward and self explain.
+* I tested the page under Firefox, Chrome, Safari and IE11.
+* Although I was planned to use mocha for testing, but I am run out of time because I was running out of 2 hours time.
+* The form validation code is added to the form dynamically, so it's possible that user submit the form before the code is loaded, in that case, malformed data could be send to server side.
+* The password input's `name` attribute is different with its `id` and `label`, it weird and may cause problem in development.

 ## Submission

 Please email us a link to your fork of this repository, or a zip of your solution to `1337h4x0r@springload.co.nz`.